 Anne D. Salley (nee Mateja)

-WHITING, IN - Anne D. Salley (nee Mateja) age 101 of Whiting, passed away peacefully at her home on Sunday, February 14, 2021.
-She was the beloved wife of the late Charles Salley who passed away June 20, 1983; loving mother of Charles P. (Sandra) Salley; two granddaughters: Christine and Lauren; dearest sister of Irene Mateja, Barbara Kruczek and the late George, John and Joseph Mateja, Sophie Mayernik, Theresa Hartig and Mary Companik; cherished aunt to many nieces and nephews.
+WHITING, IN — Anne D. Salley (nee Mateja), 101 of Whiting, passed away peacefully at her home on Sunday, February 14, 2021.
+She was the beloved wife of the late Charles Salley who passed away June 20, 1983; loving mother of Charles P. (Sandra) Salley; two granddaughters, Christine and Lauren; dearest sister of Irene Mateja, Barbara Kruczek and the late George, John and Joseph Mateja, Sophie Mayernik, Theresa Hartig and Mary Companik; cherished aunt to many nieces and nephews.

-Funeral services will be held on Saturday, February 20, 2021, 10:00 at the BARAN FUNERAL HOME, 1235-119th St., Whiting; a Mass of Christian Burial will be offered at 10:30am at St. John the Baptist Catholic Church, Whiting, with the Rev. Mark R. Peres, C.PP.S., officiating; interment to follow at St. John Cemetery, Hammond; visitation at the funeral home Saturday morning from 9:00am to time of services.
+Funeral services will be held on Saturday, February 20, 2021, at 10:00 am at BARAN FUNERAL HOME, 1235 119th St., Whiting.
+A Mass of Christian Burial will be offered at 10:30 am at St. John the Baptist Catholic Church, Whiting, with the Rev. Mark R. Peres, C.PP.S., officiating.
+Interment will follow at St. John Cemetery, Hammond; visitation at the funeral home Saturday morning from 9:00 am to time of services.
 (Due to the current health situation a limitation of 25 people will be allowed in the funeral home at one time, face masks must be worn, social distancing is expected and temperatures will be taken.)
-Expressions of sympathy may be placed on-line at www.baranfh.com.
+Expressions of sympathy may be placed online at www.baranfh.com.